-This is the one attribute of an arrow that most profoundly affects accuracy/grouping.
+This is the one attribute of an elk hunting arrow that most profoundly affects accuracy/grouping.
 Obviously, the straighter the arrows, the more consistently they’ll shoot and the better they’ll group.
 You can usually determine the straightness of a certain model of arrow by looking at the technical specs on the manufacturer’s website.
 Usually, the straighter the arrow, the more expensive it will be.
 Try to buy the straightest arrow you can afford.

 Elk probably don’t see color very well (if they see it at all).
 However, they can see things that shine in the sunlight, and they can see light-colored things.
 So, with that in mind, make sure your arrows don’t glint in the sun, and don’t use light-colored fletchings such as white or yellow.
 If you need to use brightly colored fletching for some special reason – so your arrows are visible on camera, or if you just like to see your arrow in flight – cover the fletchings with a sleeve while they’re in your quiver.

-It’s also important for your arrow to be quiet in flight, because elk will “jump the string” just like a whitetail deer (unfortunately, I know this from a lot of personal experience).
+It’s also important for your elk hunting arrow to be quiet in flight, because elk will “jump the string” just like a whitetail deer (unfortunately, I know this from a lot of personal experience).
 Avoid feathers (unless you use traditional gear) because they are noisy in flight and noisy in your quiver.
 And for the same reason, use the smallest fletching and the smallest broadhead that will get the job done well.
 The smaller these turbulence-creating arrow accessories are, the quieter the arrow will be in flight.
 Also, don’t use broadheads that rattle in the quiver.
 And lastly, use a heavy arrow, because that alone will do more to quiet your bow than any other single thing you can do with your equipment.